DATA-606-2023-FALL-THURSDAY/Rudraraju_DurgaSivaSaiVarma/docs/Proposal.md

 - Confusion_matrix: A confusion matrix gives a thorough description of the right and wrong guesses.
 True positives (TP), true negatives (TN), false positives (FP), and false negatives (FN) are a few of the measures it offers.

  ### 5.4 Result and Interpretations
-1. Logistic Regression:

-Figure 10

-- Accuracy: 64.45%
-- True Positives (TP): 913 - The model correctly predicted that 913 shipments would reach on time.
-- True Negatives (TN): 505 - The model correctly predicted that 505 shipments would not reach on time.
-- False Positives (FP): 390 - The model incorrectly predicted that 390 shipments would reach on time when they didn't.
-- False Negatives (FN): 392 - The model incorrectly predicted that 392 shipments would not reach on time when they did.

-Interpretation: The logistic regression model was 64.45% accurate, meaning that in 64.45% of situations, it was able to predict whether a delivery will be on time or delayed.
-However, because of its moderate precision, this model could not offer the greatest results in terms of prediction.
-It will need further investigation to evaluate other parameters.

  ### 5.5 Feature Importance